btrettel/blastersim/README.md

     jom blastersim.exe

+Note that compilation of BlasterSim can be slow.

 Now a BlasterSim executable has been built and can be placed appropriately as discussed in the "From the binary" section.

 ## From Git